laqinfan/Simplified-Taxicab-System/README.md

     GRANT ALL ON pdb1.* TO 'dbproject'@'localhost';
 ```

-May need to repeat these two step twice if there is a duplicate email (chance are low):
+May need to repeat these two step twice if there is a duplicate email (chances are low):

 - Create seed file: